Lucy-Glanville-Brown/rock-paper-scissors/README.md

 ## Deployment
 This website is hosted through GitHub and is deployed directly from the main branch.
 The deployed site will only update when new commits to the main branch have been pushed to GitHub.

+### GitHub Pages
+The project was deployed to GitHub Pages using the following steps:
+1. Log in to GitHub and locate the GitHub Repository
+2. Click on 'Settings'
+3. Scroll down and click on 'Pages' on the left-hand side menu.
+4. Select the 'Branch' 'master' and click on 'Save'.
+5. Allow GitHub a few minutes to deploy the website and then refresh the page.
+6. Website deployed.

 ## Credits
 ### Media